jinaga/jinaga_com/src/content/documents/02-create-an-app/02-install-jinaga.md

 title: "Install Jinaga"
 ---

-Let's install Jinaga so that we can get connected to the Replicator, by typing in VS Codes terminal window:
+Let's install Jinaga so that we can get connected to the Replicator, by typing in VS Code's terminal window:

 ```bash
 npm install jinaga jinaga-react